Shayne Pattynama

-Shayne Elian Jay Pattynama (born 11 August 1998) is a Dutch-Indonesian professional footballer who plays for Eliteserien club Viking.
-Although primarily a left-back, he can also play as a central midfielder.
+Shayne Elian Jay Pattynama (born 11 August 1998) is a professional footballer who plays as a left-back or left wing-back for Thai League 1 club Buriram United.
+Born in the Netherlands, he plays for the Indonesia national team.

 Club career

 Jong Utrecht

 He made his Eerste Divisie debut for Jong Utrecht on 21 August 2017 in a game against TOP Oss.
 He scored his first and only goal for Jong Utrecht on 11 February 2019, in a 2–4 home loss to Go Ahead Eagles.

 SC Telstar

 After two seasons, he moved to league rivals Telstar, in 2019.
 Pattynama made his debut on 18 October 2019 in a match against Almere City.
 On 18 January 2020, He scored his first goal for Telstar in a 3–3 draw over Excelsior Rotterdam at the Van Donge & De Roo Stadion, Rotterdam.

 Viking FK

 Pattynama signed with Norwegian Eliteserien club Viking on 16 March 2021.
 He was set to join the team on 1 April.
 He scored his first goal for the club on 13 June 2021 against Vålerenga in a 4–1 win.
-A few months later, on 26 September, he scored his second goal agianst Molde in a 2–2 draw.
+A few months later, on 26 September 2021, he scored his second goal against Molde in a 2–2 draw.

+In December 2023, Viking FK announced that Pattynama would depart the club at the end of the 2023 campaign, having chosen not to renew his contract.